soulhotel/FF-ULTIMA/README.md

 ## Documentation

-FF Ultima's (wiki) documentation has been moved to: https://ff-ultima.github.io.
-You can find detailed help docs for <ins>everything</ins> theme related in there.
+You can find detailed help docs for <ins>everything</ins> theme related in [here](https://ff-ultima.github.io).
 And if you still can't find what you're looking for, post an [issue](https://github.com/soulhotel/FF-ULTIMA/issues?q=is%3Aissue) here on Github.

 ## Enjoy